SundaeSwap-finance/sundae-sdk/docs/typescript/core/modules/Lucid.md

 # Module: Lucid

 ## Lucid
-Prebuilt classes for [Core.DatumBuilder](../classes/Core.DatumBuilder.md) and [Core.TxBuilder](../classes/Core.TxBuilder.md) that use and depend on the `lucid-cardano` library.
+Prebuilt classes for [Core.DatumBuilder](../classes/Core.DatumBuilder.md) and [Core.TxBuilderV1](../classes/Core.TxBuilderV1.md) or [Core.TxBuilderV3](../classes/Core.TxBuilderV3.md) that use and depend on the `lucid-cardano` library.
 Only import these if you have also installed `lucid-cardano` in your main repository!
 Also includes a helper class for basic operations.